Kruithne/spooder/README.md

 `spooder` is a purpose-built server solution written using the [Bun](https://bun.sh/) runtime.

-### What does it do?

-`spooder` consists of a command-line tool which provides automatic updating/restarting and canary functionality, and a building-block API for creating servers.

-### Why does it exist?

-`spooder` was created originally as a hobby project for my own personal projects and work.
-It is not intended to be a full-featured web server, but rather a simple solution for my own needs.

-### Should I use it?

-Use at your own risk.
-You are free to use `spooder` if you fully understand the risks and limitations of doing so, however here is a list of things you should consider before using it:
+`spooder` shifts away from the dependency hell of the Node.js ecosystem, with a focus on stability and performance, which is why:

-- ⚠️ It is built using the [Bun](https://bun.sh/) runtime and not designed to be compatible with Node.js or other runtimes.
+- It is built using the [Bun](https://bun.sh/) runtime and not designed to be compatible with Node.js or other runtimes.
+- It uses zero dependencies and only relies on code written explicitly for `spooder` or APIs provided by the Bun runtime, often implemented in native code.
-- ⚠️ It is not a full-featured web server and only provides the functionality as required for the projects it has been built for.
+- It is not a full-featured web server and only provides the functionality as required for the projects it has been built for.
-- ⚠️ The authors of this project are not responsible for any problems caused by using this software.
+- It does not aim to cover every use-case and is opinionated in its design to reduce complexity and overhead.

+It consists of two components, the `CLI` and the `API`.
+- The `CLI` is responsible for keeping the server process running, applying updates in response to source control changes, and automatically raising issues on GitHub via the canary feature.
+- The `API` provides a minimal building-block style API for developing servers, with a focus on simplicity and performance.

 # Installation